Thursday, October 24 - Sunday, October 27, 2019

 We offer the setting to harness nature’s inspiration to deepen mind-body-spirit connection and connections between women on the retreat.
-This retreat features daily yoga practices, mindfulness and self-compassion teaching, sharing circles, group meals, outdoor activities (hike, run, paddle, fish, mountain bike), campfires, and time to reflect and rest.
+This retreat features daily yoga practices, mindfulness and self-compassion teaching, sharing circles, group meals, outdoor activities, campfires, and time to reflect and rest.
 This weekend offers the space to step into your wild natural self by fostering opportunities to build friendships, play freely, and try something you’ve never done before.

 - Where: Sylvan Dale Ranch (2939 N Co Rd 31D, Loveland, CO 80538)

 - 1 hour from Rocky Mountain National Park

 - What: A restorative 4 day, 3 night retreat

 - Discover your inner balance

 - When: Thursday, October 24 – Sunday, October 27, 2019

 - How much: $875 all inclusive price (lodging, food and activities)

 - Horseback riding

 - Trail Running